WebKit/WebKit/Source/WebKit/WPEPlatform/docs/overview.md

 virtual methods — at minimum [vfunc@Display.connect] and [vfunc@Display.create_view] — and
-similarly subclasses [class@View] and [class@Toplevel] for the platform-specific behaviour.
+similarly subclasses [class@View] and [class@Toplevel] for the platform-specific behavior.
 It optionally subclasses [class@Keymap], [class@Screen], [class@InputMethodContext], and others depending on the features the platform supports.